 In response to an identified and growing need for comprehensive coordinated programming for youth, the Putnam County Youth Development Commission (PCYDC) was convened in the fall of 1994 under Judge Diana LaViolette of the local Putnam County Circuit Court.
 From a letter of invitation, over forty community volunteers representing all aspects of the community – business, industry, school, university, legal, medical, government, parents and youth – began meeting monthly to identify needs, determine programming responses, develop those programs and construct a means to efficiently and effectively service the community.

-Today the PCYDC, located at 10 1/2 N Jackson Street in Greencastle, IN continues to function with a Board of Directors, two full time staff, three licensed/certified instructors, twenty-five (25) trained CASA volunteers, ten adult Teen Court Advisory Board members and forty student teen court volunteers.
-The PCYDC has expanded its services to the youth of Putnam County to include the development and coordination of the following programs: CASA, (Court Appointed Special Advocate), Choices, Coats for Kids, National Night Out, Putnam County Teen Court, and School Based Teen Court.
+Today the PCYDC, located at 10 1/2 N Jackson Street in Greencastle, IN continues to function with a Board of Directors, one full time and two part time staff, three licensed/certified instructors, twenty-five (25) trained CASA volunteers, ten adult Teen Court Advisory Board members and forty student teen court volunteers.
+The PCYDC has expanded its services to the youth of Putnam County to include the development and coordination of the following programs: CASA, (Court Appointed Special Advocate), Choices and Putnam County Teen Court.

 Our mission continues to guide the organization in accomplishing its goal of enabling youth to participate and contribute to their community in positive ways.
 The ability of the PCYDC to conference and share with similar organizations, learn new strategies and find even better ways to promote and protect youth in our community is an advantage in this complicated and fast changing world.